Used to increase the number of "friendly bacteria" in your stomach and intestines (bowels).

 - It is best to take this medicine with food or milk.

 - Swallow the capsule or tablet whole.
-Do not let it dissolve in your mouth.
+Do not let it melt in your mouth.

 - Do not chew, break, or crush the coated tablet or delayed-released capsule.
 Swallow them whole.

 - Take the powder with meals.
 Avoid breathing in the powder.
 It can be very irritating to your lungs.
 Do not get the powder on your skin.

 - If you are using the chewable tablet or wafer, chew it completely before you swallow.